FreeRADIUS InkBridge

 <key-type>

-In conjunction with <key-name>, an optional data type for the key or index variable.
-The data type should be numeric (e.g. uint32) for a <reference> which is a dynamic expansion.
-The data type should be string for a <reference> which is an attribute reference.
+The <key-type> is the data type for the key or index variable.
+The data type can be numeric (e.g. uint32) for a <reference> which is a dynamic expansion or attribute reference.
+The data type can be string for an attribute reference.

 <key-name>